 A: Any member of the public can sign off for a passport as long they follow current government guidelines.
 Please visit the Government of Canada website for further information.

 Q: If a patient wants to get new glasses with a prescription that is over two years old at one optical store, and another optical store has the prescription and won’t release it, what is the policy on this?

 A: It doesn’t matter how old the prescription is, it belongs to the patient.
 It is the patient’s decision what they want to do with their prescription; the stores do not have a say in who can make the glasses.
 However, there are rules about privacy and safety that opticians must follow.
 If you would like to file a grievance, please read the frequently asked questions on our Complaints and Disciplines page to make sure that you have grounds, or contact us if you have any further questions.

 Q: How long do I keep patient records?

 A: At this point the Standards of Practice currently state that patient records should be kept for 10 years.
 However, this may eventually change, as our Standards of Practice are currently under review.

-Q: A patient is covered by a third party contract such as FNIHB, Social Services, etc, but the optician says that they don’t participate in third party contracts.
+Q: A patient is covered by a third party contract (such as NIHB, Human Services, etc.) but the optician says they don’t participate in the third party contracts?
 How can this be?

 A: The ACAO facilitates third party contracts in an effort to ease financial strain on patients who need those benefits.
 While we would love for all opticians to be able to participate in these third party contracts, it is not always possible, particularly for independent and small business opticals.
 Some jobs are covered so that the optical won’t lose money, but there are some jobs that require extra care and expense, and will end up costing the optician.
 We encourage opticians to try to honour these third party contracts if possible, because it is our social responsibility to help those who need it, but some find that they cannot offset the cost of the more difficult and expensive jobs.